antonlazurko/nodejs-dashboard-api/README.md

 ### Description

 ##### This project is a RESTful API built with Node.js and Express.js for managing user data and working with products.
 It includes authentication and authorization features and provides access to user information.
-Implemented adding, updating and deleting product features
+Implemented adding, updating, and deleting product features

 ### Features
 * User authentication and authorization